olentoTM/Full-Stack-Project-04/README.md

 - The app can also search for documents based on artist name, album title or label name.
 - The app can create new database documents.
 - The app can edit database documents.

-Right now the application can break if a database query fails (code 500 or 404).
-I'm planning to fix this eventaully.

 The app uses React-Bootstrap framework.